 HKEY_CLASSES_ROOT\DesktopBackground\Shell

-After done, it will look like the below screenshot:-
+After it is done, it will look like the below screenshot:-

 Step 14.
 Leave the SubCommands “Value data” blank.
 You don’t need to set its “Value data.”